This page describes advanced configuration details that most users shouldn't need. The Overview describes the basic concepts of Cloud VPN.

 Option 2: Configure to scale the Cloud VPN gateway

 Add a second Cloud VPN gateway on the same region similar to the existing VPN gateway.
 The second Cloud VPN gateway can have a tunnel that points to the same IP address of the peer VPN gateway as the tunnel on the first gateway.
-Once configured, the network automatically load balances the traffic to peer VPN gateway, between these VPN tunnels on the two different Cloud VPN gateway.
+Once configured, traffic to the peer VPN gateway is automatically load balanced between the two Cloud VPN gateways and tunnels.

 Option 3: Scale at both the peer VPN gateway and the Cloud VPN gateway